Ensuring the Responsible Use of Animals in Research and Teaching

 - Search for the "University of Alaska Fairbanks" as your Participating Institution and continue the registration process.

-- When prompted to select a curriculum, select the “Working with the IACUC” course in Question 5.
-(For Questions 1-4 on Human Subjects, Responsible Conduct of Research and Conflicts of Interest, select “Not at this time”.)
+- When prompted to select a curriculum, select the “Working with the IACUC” course in Question 6.
+(For Questions 1-5 select “Not at this time”.)
 If you have been instructed to refresh your training, select the “Working with Animals in Biomedical Research – Refresher Course”.

 - The Learner Menu will then display the course.
 Click “Enter” to begin.
 You do not have to finish all modules at one time; CITI saves your scores each time you submit answers so you can log out and resume later.

 Researchers may also be required to complete elective modules based on their research.
-For example, if the project involves aseptic surgery on mice, researchers must take the following:
+For example, if the project involves working with fish in the field, researchers will be required to take the following:

-When an individual selects UAF as their participating institution when registering for CITI, their course completion history is automatically recorded and can be documented by the UAF Office of Research Integrity.
-You may also save a hard copy or electronic copy of your verification letter for your own records.
+When an individual selects UAF as their participating institution during registration, their course completion history is automatically accessible to the Office of Research Integrity for verification.
+You may also save a copy of your completion letter for your own records.
 If research personnel have completed the CITI modules while working at another institution, the user can add UAF as an affiliating institution which will give ORI access to their records.

 Veterinary Services Training and Skill Checks